acend/kubernetes-basics-training/content/en/docs/persistent-storage/_index.md

 weight: 8
 ---

 By default, data in containers is not persistent as was the case e.g. in {{<link "attaching-a-database">}}.
-This means that data that was written in a container is lost as soon as it does not exist anymore.
+This means that the data written in a container is lost as soon as it does not exist anymore.
 We want to prevent this from happening.
 One possible solution to this problem is to use persistent storage.

 ## Request storage

 Attaching persistent storage to a Pod happens in two steps.
 The first step includes the creation of a so-called _PersistentVolumeClaim_ (PVC) in our namespace.
 This claim defines amongst other things what size we would like to get.

 The PersistentVolumeClaim only represents a request but not the storage itself.
 It is automatically going to be bound to a _PersistentVolume_ by {{% param distroName %}}, one that has at least the requested size.
 If only volumes exist that have a bigger size than was requested, one of these volumes is going to be used.
 The claim will automatically be updated with the new size.
-If there are only smaller volumes available, the claim cannot be fulfilled as long as no volume the exact same or larger size is created.
+If there are only smaller volumes available, the claim cannot be fulfilled as long as no volume with the exact same or larger size is created.

 ## Attaching a volume to a Pod